 GDP Annual Growth Rate in Estonia averaged 4.04 percent from 1996 until 2022, reaching an all time high of 14.10 percent in the fourth quarter of 1997 and a record low of -19.40 percent in the third quarter of 2009.
 This page provides - Estonia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Estonia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-GDP Annual Growth Rate in Estonia is expected to be 3.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Estonia to stand at 3.30 in 12 months time.
-In the long-term, the Estonia GDP Annual Growth Rate is projected to trend around 2.60 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Estonia is expected to be -2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Estonia GDP Annual Growth Rate is projected to trend around 1.70 percent in 2024 and 2.00 percent in 2025, according to our econometric models.